grafana/loki/docs/sources/setup/install/helm/reference.md

 		<tr>
 			<td>sidecar.rules.labelValue</td>
 			<td>string</td>
-			<td>Value of label that the configmaps/secrets with rules are set to</td>
+			<td>Label value that the configmaps/secrets with rules will be set to.</td>
 			<td><pre lang="json">
 ""
 </pre>